dotnet/EntityFramework.Docs/entity-framework/core/saving/transactions.md

    > [!IMPORTANT]
    > It is recommended that you test that the API behaves correctly with your provider before you rely on it for managing transactions.
 You are encouraged to contact the maintainer of the database provider if it does not.

-2. As of version 2.1, the System.Transactions implementation in .NET Core does not include support for distributed transactions, therefore you cannot use `TransactionScope` or `CommitableTransaction` to coordinate transactions across multiple resource managers.
+2. As of version 2.1, the System.Transactions implementation in .NET Core does not include support for distributed transactions, therefore you cannot use `TransactionScope` or `CommittableTransaction` to coordinate transactions across multiple resource managers.